yuurichan/automatic-attendance/README.md

 This project was taken over from a college senior.
 With most of the codes having been reworked along with ___major___ bug fixes, new features as well as overall improvements on user experiences.

+`(Note: This is also my first time working with everything listed above, as well as my first time working with a fullstack web application so some parts of the codes are not very optimized/clean)`

 ### New Features
 - (will be updated soon)